artemplv/QuickChat-AI/README.md

 ### Event Bus

-Here is how the `event bus` design pattern is implemented.
+Here is how the `event bus` pattern is implemented.
 It is then utilized to create a component's lifecycle.

 ```TypeScript
 class EventBus {